levinine/sky9/README.md

 Here are the steps to deploy everything for the first time and configure both SSOs:

 1. Start adding configuration for new deployment to AWS Parameter Store.
   At this point you should prepare the following configuration properties: `organization`, `organizationDomain`, `cognitoDomain`, `adTenantId`.
-If available these two as well: `adRunbookUrl` and `adRunbookKey`
+If available these two as well: `adRunbookUrl` and `adRunbookKey`.
+  For GCP creation flow prepare `gcpAccountKeys` as well.

   ```Bash
   # expected values are prod and test